 The construction phase of the Gordie Howe International Bridge project will bring more than a thousand workers to the area, along with long-term community development opportunities.
-Join us for a free, virtual half-day event to learn more about leveraging this project with business opportunities.

 Welcome Remarks - Gordie Howe International Bridge Team